Copyright © KARATEDO SHITOKAI MURAYAMA U.S.A.. All rights reserved.

-[15o] The most intruiging persons in the more recent history of Japanese martial arts.
-After having immatriculated himself into Waseda and Meiji Universities, where he dropped out of, he worked for a Newspaper company.
+[15o] The most intriguing persons in the more recent history of Japanese martial arts.
+After having enrolling himself into Waseda and Meiji Universities, where he dropped out of, he worked for a Newspaper company.
 Afterwards he started his career as a professional Ninja.
 Opinions are divided if he was a real Ninja or a mere Budô researcher.
 For certain reasons the world of academics refrains from using his works for scientific research in fear of being dismissed from the academical world, as Fujita is thought to have been a highly unethical person.
 The reason for this is his work for the Japanese Imperial Army and his supposed real-life testing of Atemi waza.

 In his life he taught at the following institutes or functions:

 Kokumin Seishin Bunka Kenkyûsho (Cultural Institute of National Spirit)

 Training Facilities for Secret Soldiers of the Japanese Army AKA Nakano Gakkô

 Military Officers Akademy (Rikugun Shikan Gakkô)

 Educational Facilities of the Japanese Navy (exististed from 1888-1945)